art-ml/art-ml/README.md

 ## Elements that can be used in artml

 ### p
-tag can contain all set of characters (except '<' and '>') and tag tm (which stands for text modify). p tag can't contain another p tag.
-It can have same attributes as tm tag do except 'q' attribute
+tag can contain all set of characters (except '<' and '>') and tag tm. p tag can't contain another p tag.
+P tag itself can have same attributes as tm tag do except 'q' attribute.

 ### tm
 tm is a text-modificator.
 It can't have anything inside except of text. modificators are attributes. content of them can be anything, it is not an error.